Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-03-publishing.md

 <div>is a command line tool used to publish and manage your npm packages.</div>

 <!-- > -->

-All of the packages you publish can be published from source code hosted on GitHub.com.

 The published packages each get a page on npm.com with notes and documentation.